palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 #. **Problem text.** The problem text can contain any standard HTML formatting.

-#. **Response field with the student’s answer.** Students enter answers
+#. **Response field with the student's answer.** Students enter answers
    in *response fields*.
 The appearance of the response field depends on the type of the problem.

 #. **Rendered answer.** For some problem types, Studio uses MathJax to
-   render plain text as “beautiful math.”
+   render plain text as "beautiful math".

 #. **Check button.** The student clicks **Check** to submit a response
    or find out if his answer is correct.
 If the answer is correct, a green